APA style: Seventh edition of the Publication Manual

 The seventh edition of the Publication Manual of the American Psychological Association is the current one, published in October 2019.
 The goal of the book is to help people become better writers and communicators by promoting clarity, precision, and inclusivity.

 The manual has new resources for students, including a student title page, student paper formats, and student-related reference formats such as classroom course pack material and classroom website sources.
 The book also includes new journal article reporting standards for qualitative and mixed methods research in addition to updated standards for quantitative research.
 The bias-free language guidelines have also been updated to reflect current best practices for talking about people's personal characteristics.

 The manual addresses accessibility for people with disabilities for the first time.
 APA worked with accessibility experts to ensure APA style is accessible.
 For example, the in-text citation format is shortened so that the citations are easier to read for people who, for example, use screen readers or have cognitive disabilities.

+Running heads are used in papers that follow APA Style.
+The running head is an abbreviated version of the paper title that is included in the header of professional papers along with the page number.
+In student papers, the page number is placed in the header but the page title is not, unless otherwise stated by the course instructor or educational institution.

 The manual has hundreds of reference examples, including formats for audiovisual media, social media, and webpages.
 There are many sample tables and figures, including basic student-friendly examples such as bar graphs.
 There are also sample papers for professionals and students.

 Since the seventh edition, APA also provides an APA Style website and APA Style blog to help people with APA style and answer common questions.